Yes, you can totally day trip to Joshua Tree from Palm Springs, but you’ll need careful planning.

 Bonus: Stargaze In The Park

 Once you’re ready to head back to Palm Springs hotel or your Joshua Tree house, you still need to drive about 40 minutes out of the park.
 If you’re up for it and not too tired, somewhere on your way back to the gate, pull off at a random campsite or lot away from traffic.
 Turn off your headlights and stargaze.

 California has some breathtaking National Parks but Joshua Tree will always be one of my favorites.
 It’s romantic, magical, and calm.
-Your day will be hectic but you’ll fall asleep feeling like you did the park justice.
+Your Joshua Tree day trip will be hectic but you’ll fall asleep feeling like you did the park justice.